 Are snacks replacing meals?
-One report estimates that snacking now makes up half of all eating occasions.
-What does this snacking trend mean for how eating habits support health and vitality?
+One report on snacking trends estimates that snacking now makes up half of all eating occasions.
+What does this trend mean for eating habits that support health and vitality?

 Does this “snackification” of eating habits stem from conflicting and extended work and family activity schedules?
 Or is it because of more people living alone or people’s decreased desire for daily cooking?

 Whatever is behind this snacking trend, it has become important to consider in strategies for healthy eating.
 And for health professionals, it’s clear that asking people only about breakfast, lunch and dinner can miss important details.

 A growing proportion of eating occasions are snacks, a growing trend reported by according to The Hartman Group’s Eating Occasions Compass report.
 This may reflect snacking several times a day in addition to typical meals.
 But for some people, snacks are replacing one or more traditional meals.

 Either way, that means that when it comes to how eating habits affect health and vitality, we can’t ignore snacks.
 A national study of U.S. eating habits concluded that 22% of adults’ total calorie consumption comes from snacks.
 And while snacks provide more than a third of sugar consumed.

 - For most U.S. adults, snacks are an add-on, not a replacement for meals, studies like this suggest.
 Snacks can be a tool to sustain energy or keep hunger in check between meals.
 Snacks also provide an opportunity to “fill the gaps” by providing healthful foods that are low in your usual meals.
 Unfortunately, the data suggest that snacks simply just provide extra calories more often than they boost healthful plant-focused eating.

 - For a growing number of people, snacks are replacing one or more meals.
 Some are rushing to work.
 Others skip lunch in favor of work or a work-out.
 And others are hustling to evening activities for themselves or their children.